Active Mountain Raceway – Merritt

 The 5.9km combined course used by Formula 1 will use the oval pit lane and start/finish line.

-It’s difficult to have a circuit more complete than this one; engineers will have a hard work in finding a good compromise to make the car flow on the oval and be well balanced in the slow sections.
+The combined layout will give engineers a hard work in finding a good compromise to make the car flow on the oval and be well balanced in the slow sections.

 Where is it located?